menchelab/UI_Module/README.md

 - open a chrome browser at http://127.0.0.1:5000/ .
 This is the main UI to which we will add something in the right-most tab.

 - hit 'Ctrl + Shift + i' to open the developer tools, click on "Network" and tick the "Disable Cache" checkbox.
+Note the "Console" window, where debugging output is displayed.

 ![alt text](static/img/tutorial/t2-1.png)

+- open ''DataDiVR/UIServer/templates/main.html'' in your editor
+- at the end of the file, after <div id="tabs-7"> add <button id="MyNewButton"> EXIT </button>